 In the next field, you put all the secondary keywords you like “awesome” “clever” “crafty” … whatever words you like, then press the button and away it goes.

-You can even see if domains using your generated business name are available- a very cool tool for those just starting out who may be struggling to come up with a business name.
+You can even see if domains using your generated business name are available- a very cool tool for those just starting out.

-Here are some other similar sites that I like as well:
+Here are some other similar sites I also enjoy:

 - NameThingy.com *Sadly this one is no longer working, but I’ve found some more

 - NameStation.com This is a nice website.
 It does require a free sign-up to use the tool.
 You add a couple of keywords and it gives you domain name suggestions.
 It also has a feature where you can ask the community for help.
 They also do fun things like naming contests.